LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ```

 ---
-Use Scala Futures on the driver to run multiple DataFrame operations in concurrently
+Use Futures on the driver to run multiple DataFrame operations in concurrently
 This can be useful when each single operation does not manage to keep all available executor cores busy,
 as in the case of skew, long tails, operations that don't parallelize well, as querying RDDBs over JDBC.

+Scala Futures example:

 ```
 import scala.concurrent._